ysucomputerclub/constitution/README.md

 ### Section 5: Officer Removal

-The members of the organization may remove an officer from office by a two-thirds majority vote of the total membership.
+The members of the organization may remove an officer from office by a two-thirds majority vote of the membership, as determined by a publicly posted poll via the Youngstown Penguin Hackers' Slack messenger.
 A three-week notice must be given of intent to remove the officer.

 ### Section 6: Officer Withdrawal